How Can You Help Bankers See the Credit Union Way?

 Ensuring you keep an open line of communication with your members—as well as the new members your credit union will be welcoming—is going to be your most important step in transitioning seamlessly at your CU.
 Explaining to members how their accounts will be handled, as well as providing information packets, will be helpful and can ease the new transition.
 The idea of holding a town hall meeting and employee information sessions are great tactics to implement.

 Keeping existing staff, if possible

-One of the bank’s main concerns will be the relationships their employees have built.
+One of the bank’s main concerns will be the relationships its employees have built.
 A great way to help bank customers–turned–credit union members is to (if possible) keep current staff.
 Maintaining that constancy will be a great way to make sure the new members feel welcomed to their new “home.”
 Having that familiar face still there to greet them will make all the difference in the transition.
 Usually, smaller community banks have the same values as credit unions.
 They pride themselves on helping their members and being part of the surrounding community’s growth.
 Making sure your new members understand that you hold those same beliefs and ties within the community should put them at ease with whom they now bank.
 Also, allowing members access to a “transition team” through the entire merging process would be very beneficial for your credit union and those you serve.

 Learning from the experience

 As you can imagine, if your credit union is going through a merger or will be going through one in the near future, there is a lot to take away from the experience.
 Accepting feedback from your members and your customers-converted-to-members would be a great place to start.
 Asking them if there are any products and services that can be enhanced, or anything they would like to see done differently will give your CU staff a greater insight on changes that would accommodate a better banking experience.
 As long as your credit union continues to serve its members and community, you’re already on the right track toward success.